levkk/rwf/docs/docs/views/templates/templates-in-controllers.md

 The template will be loaded from the [template cache](caching.md), rendered with the provided context, and used as a body for a response with the correct `Content-Type` header.

+## Render macro
-Since this is a very common way to use templates in controllers, Rwf has the `render!` macro to make this less verbose:
+Since it's very common to render templates inside controllers, Rwf has the `render!` macro to make it less verbose:

 ```rust
 #[async_trait]